-You may increase the number of failed attempt if you want (in same cases it's better to be safed, some users can be banned accidentally because they are not writing the right password) and adjust the ban time.
-If a user try to authenticate an INVITE (or REGISTER) for example and it fails more then 3 times, the "user@domain" (not the IP as for Denial of Service attack) will be block for 3600 seconds.
-In this case you will see in your /var/log/ngcp/kamailio-lb.log the following lines:
+It may be required to increase the number of failed attempts by adjusting the ban time (e.g. some users can be banned accidentally because they are not writing the right password).
+If a user tries to authenticate an INVITE/REGISTER (or more in general, any request containing an Authorization or Proxy-Authorization SIP header) and if it fails more than 3 times, the user@domain (not the IP as for Denial of Service attack) will be blocked for 3600 seconds (see failed_auth_ban_time on /etc/ngcp-config/config.yml).
+In this case, you will see the following lines in /var/log/ngcp/kamailio-lb.log file:

 '''

-Nov 9 13:31:56 sp1 lb[41952]: WARNING: <script>: Consecutive Authentication Failure for ' \leftarrow sipvicous@mydomain.com' UA='sipvicous-client' IP='1.2.3.4' - R=<null> ID \leftarrow =313793-3624525116-589163@testlab.local
+Nov 9 13:31:56 sp1 lb[41952]: WARNING: <script>: Consecutive Authentication Failure for ' ← sipvicous@mydomain.com' UA='sipvicous-client' IP='1.2.3.4' - R=<null> ID ← =313793-3624525116-589163@testlab.local

 '''

-Both the banned IPs and banned users are shown in the Admin web interface, you can check them by accessing the Security Bans section in the main menu.
-You can check the banned user as well by retrieving the same info directly from kamailio memory, using the following commands:
+Both the banned IPs and banned users will be shown in the Admin web interface by accessing the Settings \rightarrow Security Bans menu.
+To retrieve the same information from Kamailio memory, use the following command: